How to Build Strategic Partnerships that Drive Revenue

 Convening an alliance-management team is also a smart idea.
 This group monitors and evaluates the partnership’s progress against predetermined measures and assists in identifying any red flags—ideally with enough time to correct the course should the partners get off track.
 These groups come in a variety of shapes and sizes, and should always include team members from each partner company.

-Given that good governance is the foundation of successful partnerships, senior executives from the partner organizations must participate in the partnership’s monitoring.
+Given that good governance is the foundation of successful partnerships, senior executives from partner organizations must participate in the partnership’s monitoring.

 At the very least, each partner should appoint a senior line executive as “Deal Sponsor”—someone who can keep operations leaders and alliance managers focused on priorities, advocate for resources when needed, and generally create an environment in which everyone can act with greater confidence and coordination.